Many may think NFT photography is the newest kid on the block for the recently booming market.

 But why is photography NFT so popular if anyone can do it?

 Simply put, NFT for photographers is easy and you can make a lot of money as a photographer if you have unique shots.
 Sure, photographers can also sell their photos on stock photography websites, but the revenue isn’t comparable.

 The Los Angeles Times reports that stock photographers earn between $0.33 and $60 per sale depending on the platform as well as the photo.

 On the other hand, Vice reported that some NFTs sold for millions of dollars in some cases.
-Naturally, not all NFTs will sell for such a high amount, but you’ll surely make much more selling photos as NFT rather than stock ones.
+Naturally, not all NFT images will sell for such a high amount, but you’ll surely make much more selling photos NFT rather than stock photography.

-Pricing your images on photography NFT marketplaces is totally up to you, however, at the time of writing (November 2021) the average price for photography NFT in a collection is around 0.25 ETH, and as a standalone piece, I’ve seen photographers pricing their images anywhere between 1 ETH and 5 ETH.
+Pricing your images on photography NFT marketplaces is totally up to you, however, at the time of writing (November 2021) the average NFT photo price in a collection is around 0.25 ETH, and as a standalone piece, I’ve seen photographers pricing their images anywhere between 1 ETH and 5 ETH.

-It’s up to you to determine the value of your work and for how much you want to price your images.
+It’s up to you to determine the value of your work and how much you want to price your NFT pictures.